 So to cut corners one clever soul thought of using kefir and baking soda as raising agents instead.
 The rest is history.

 Kefir pancakes are more common in Russia nowadays than the traditional yeasted ones.
 A modern woman waits for nothing, not even delicious yeasted dough!

 When fried in oil, the dough puffs up a remarkable amount.
 They are full of flavour, soft and incredibly moist.

 I hope you give these delicious kefir pancakes a go.
 They might look very similar to your regular pancakes but I assure you they have quite a unique taste!

-They are often served with smetana; Russian sour cream although calling it sour cream doesn’t do it justice.
+These pancakes are often served with smetana.
+This is a type soured cream although calling it that doesn’t do it justice.